TkkrLab/website/content/space.en.md

 If your are a member you will get your own samla box where you can safely leave your projects at TkkrLab.

 Interested?
-We are located at Spinnerij room 2.08.
-If we are open you are always welcome to visit us.
 You can see if we are open on the top right of this website.
-If you come for the first time it might be handy to note our telephone number 06-10745590 and call us if you can't find us or the entrance is closed.

 If you want to become [participant](/deelnemer-worden) you will get your own key and can access TkkrLab 24/7.
 Also see our  [house rules](/wiki/Huisregels) for more details.